stefanjudis/serverless-contentful-watermark/README.md

 export WATERMARK_CONFIG_ID=...
 ```

-Space ID, CDA and CMA access token are used to fetch and upload data and images.
+Space ID, CDA and CMA access token are used authorize with the Contentful APIs.
+You can find more information in the [Authentication docs](https://www.contentful.com/developers/docs/references/authentication/).

 #### The configuration content type